wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 There is no need.
 It will be filled in when you arrive at the checkpoint.

-## I am not leaving on the day stated on the myPASS/MyTravelPass/MySafeTravel, do I need to re-apply?
+## I am not leaving on the day stated on the myPASS / MyTravelPass / MySafeTravel, do I need to re-apply?

 The validity period will be stated on the document that you have applied for, including for any other travellers following you.